Neolithic Migration to Orkney

 These communities were based at Skara Brae, and the Ness of Brodgar.

-In the middle of the 3rd millennium BC boats were being developed , and people were setting out to explore offshore islands, like Orkney.
+In the middle of the 3rd millennium BC boats were being developed , and mariners were setting out, from Britain and Europe, to explore offshore islands, like Orkney.

 The mariners arrived at several coastal locations in Orkney, where they set up camp in the ruins of the dwellings that had housed the earlier inhabitants of Orkney.

-In some places they appear to have visited the islands, pulled their boats onto land, and hunted the wild aurochs and other beasts roaming the landscape.
+In some places they appear to have visited the islands briefly, pulled their boats onto land, and hunted the wild aurochs and other beasts roaming the landscape.
 In other places more permant settlements may have been established.

 When the mariners in their boats arrived in Orkney in the second half of the 3rd millennium BC it is possible that they met face-to-face with some of the surviving ancestors of the Neolithic Orcadian Founding Population.